 Store in an airtight container in the refrigerator for up to 5 days.
 This also freezes very well for up to 3 months.

-Although most recipes call for pasta, I personally love Stroganoff served over white rice or mashed potatoes as they soak up the rich sauce so well!
+Tip 1: Although most recipes call for pasta, I personally love Stroganoff served over white rice or mashed potatoes as they soak up the rich sauce so well!

 FAQ

-Serve stroganoff over rice, pasta or mashed potatoes.
-It’s quite a heavy dish, so to lighten the meal consider serving it with a simple green vegetable side dish.
-Blanched green beans, peas, kale or a spinach and arugula (rocket) salad would all work well.
+Serve Stroganoff over rice, pasta, or mashed potatoes.
+It’s quite a heavy dish, so to lighten the meal, consider serving it with a simple green vegetable side dish.
+Blanched green beans, peas, kale, or a spinach and arugula (rocket) salad would all work well.

-This recipe doesn’t call for sour cream, but if you are using it as a substitution for coconut cream then be sure to add it at the very end and only heat it until *just* warm enough.
+This recipe doesn’t call for sour cream, but if you are using it as a substitution for coconut cream, then be sure to add it at the very end and only heat it until just warm enough.
 Extended cooking time will likely cause it to split.

 More hearty vegan meals